Parliamentary.ai

 Overview

-This bill amends the International Development Act 2002 and the International Development (Reporting and Transparency) Act 2006 to ensure that UK government development and humanitarian aid considers gender equality.
-It mandates that aid distribution considers the reduction of gender inequality and requires annual reporting on the steps taken to achieve this.
+This bill amends the International Development Act 2002 to ensure that UK government development and humanitarian aid prioritizes gender equality.
+It requires the Secretary of State to consider how aid can reduce poverty and inequality between genders, and mandates annual reporting on the progress made.

 Description

-The International Development (Gender Equality) Bill mandates that the UK Secretary of State must consider the impact of gender inequality when distributing development and humanitarian aid.
+The International Development (Gender Equality) Bill mandates that the UK government considers gender equality when distributing international development and humanitarian aid.
 Specifically:

-• Annual Reporting: The annual report on the effectiveness of aid will now include information on the steps taken to address gender inequality in line with the changes made to the International Development Act 2002.
+• Section 2: Adds a requirement to the annual report on the effectiveness of aid, demanding information on the steps taken to address gender inequality in line with the amendments made in Section 1.

 Government Spending